-Nadia Atzori, Manager of Food and Nutrition at WW Canada, shares some healthier menu items at some well-known fast-food chains that you can use to make more informed choices.
+Nadia Atzori, Manager of Food and Nutrition at WeightWatchers Canada, shares some healthier menu items at some well-known fast-food chains that you can use to make more informed choices.

 Healthy Fast Food Options

 - Greek yogurt with mixed berries

 ➔ Why it’s a healthier choice: “Although this parfait has 25 grams of sugar, the good news is that only 12 grams of this is added sugar, equating to four teaspoons.
 The remainder is natural sugar found in the yogurt and berries.
 Each serving contains eight grams of protein and is a great source of calcium and iron.
 The granola is made from whole grain oats, providing three grams of fibre.
 As a whole, this breakfast parfait will keep you feeling fuller for longer, provides sweetness, and is more nutritious than a muffin or doughnut.”

 ➔ Why it’s a healthier choice: “This maple oatmeal will provide satiating effects that will keep you fuller, thanks to the power of the whole grain oats, that contribute four grams of fibre.
 Out of all the menu options, this is by far the healthiest, with the lowest amount of fat and saturated fat, especially when compared to the breakfast and lunch sandwiches and wraps.”